ninformations/restheart-docker/README.md

 [Docker](https://www.docker.com) container for [RESTHeart](http://restheart.org).
 It creates a Docker container with a JVM running RESTHeart, linked to another container running MongoDB, which makes use of the official [MongoDB](https://registry.hub.docker.com/_/mongo/) image.

-**Note** this docker container runs the experimental SNAPSHOT builds of RESTHeart (downloaded from Maven Central).
+**Note**: this docker container runs the experimental SNAPSHOT builds of RESTHeart (downloaded from Maven Central).
 SNAPSHOT images are tagged with `snapshot` in Docker Hub.

 ## Setup